 These cause undue delays and repeated rework, lengthening the response times for business decision-making.

-Organizations wishing to improve their business operations to become more agile and responsive to rapidly changing external environments must seriously adopt principles of a Zero latency enterprise.
+Organizations wishing to improve their business operations to become more agile and responsive to rapidly changing external environments must seriously adopt a zero-latency enterprise's principles.

 The Zero Latency Enterprise (ZLE)